signalsciences/terraform-provider-sigsci/docs/resources/corp_list.md

  - `description` - (Optional) List description
  - `entries` - (Required) List entries

+### Attributes Reference
+In addition to all arguments, the following fields are also available
+ - `id` - the identifier of the resource

  ### Import
  You can import corp lists with the generic corp import formula